A DICOM Framework for Machine Learning Pipelines against Real-Time Radiology Images: The Framework

 }

-We deployed \projectname in a server that is secured by strict firewall rules and configured the MongoDB instances with authentication.
+We deployed \projectname in a server secured by strict firewall rules and configured the MongoDB instances with authentication.
 For data transfer efficiency, \projectname supports receiving data in a secure compressed DICOM data stream.
-In our sample deployment, the images received from the PACS are in JPEG lossless compressed form. \projectname uses GDCM~(\cite{developers2010grass}) to export the compressed DICOM images to a PNG format, which is further consumed by the ML pipelines to consume in a de-identified manner. \projectname supports running ML pipelines as Docker~\cite{merkel2014docker} containers on the images and metadata that it stores.
+In our sample deployment, the images received from the PACS are in JPEG lossless compressed form. \projectname uses GDCM~\cite{developers2010grass} to export the compressed DICOM images to a PNG format, for the ML pipelines to consume in a de-identified manner. \projectname supports running ML pipelines as Docker~\cite{merkel2014docker} containers on the images and metadata that it stores.
 By supporting ML pipelines as Docker containers, \projectname minimizes the repetitive and complicated configuration steps while automating the end-to-end process with seamless deployment.